RibhuNoodleBoodle/hyperzod-slim/README.md

 # Hyperzod Slim - Market Web App

 Hyperzod Slim is a slim version of a market web application built with Laravel 9 and Vue.js.
 It allows users to browse and purchase products from nearby merchants, manage their cart, and track their orders in real-time.
+I am currently not working on it anymore.
+I made this little project to learn and practice PHP/Laravel concepts.
+It is superincomplete and if you're looking into it, please understand I am still learning :)

 ## Features